asciidoctor/asciidoctor-bibtex/README.md

 ## Limitations

+- assumes a simplified format for bibtex file
 - latex formatting from bibtex file will be included in reference list
 - single ref per cite
-- no control of reference format (e.g. brackets, page numbers)
 - no choice of style
-- multi-line values in bibtex file

 ## License